Academic options in times of difficulty

 - Have you completed all the required assessments for this course?
 What remains to be completed?
 Do you understand the course material?

 - How much time have you invested in this course?
 If you are behind, is it realistic for you to catch up on what you have missed without compromising your achievement in other courses?
 Is repeating the course at another time a better option?

 - Will a change in course load or a break in enrolment impact the timely completion of program requirements, your academic goals and/or access to any university services, financial assistance or your student visa?

 - Have you contacted your course instructors and/or your departmental program advisors for assistance?

 Examples of academic options

 You can contact your course instructors to discuss if it would be feasible to receive extensions to complete any remaining components of your coursework (excluding final exams).
 It is up to the course instructor to decide if your academic and personal circumstances warrant an extension.
 If an extension is granted at the end of the semester, a grade of K is entered on your student record.

 Deferring a final exam

 If your circumstances prevent you from writing a final exam for a course, you may decide to apply for permission to write a deferred exam.
 You must apply for permission to do so on Minerva and you must obtain documentation explaining your inability to write the exam on the original date and provide this documentation to Service Point.
 Please note that it is not possible to request a deferred exam if the final exam for any course(s) has been written.
-If your application is accepted, you will be permitted to write the exam during the next deferred exam period.
-Remember that deferring an exam will impact your course load for next semester.
+If your application is accepted by Service Point, you will be permitted to write the exam during the next deferred exam period.
+Remember that deferring a final exam may impact your course load for next semester.
 If your request is approved, an L will appear in place of a grade for the course.
 The grade you obtain on the deferred examination will replace the grade of L on your official transcript.